mrkmg/vzcontrol/README.md

 2. Enter Dir `cd vzcontrol`
 3. Edit config/config.php and add all your OpenVZ Hosts
 4. Build `./build`
-5. (Optional) Symlink this output to /usr/bin
+5. (Optional) Symlink the script to PATH eg. `sudo ln ./out/vzcontrol /usr/bin/vzcontrol`

 Usage
 -----

 After you have built and configured vzcontrol, you can launch it from the out directory.

-    ./vzcontrol
+    If you did symlink the script: `vzcontrol`
+    If you did not symlink: `./vzcontrol`

 Here is a list of all commands